Testing, starting, and stopping recipes

 # Starting recipes

-Starting a recipe will cause it to pick up trigger events and process them through the recipe.
-When a recipe is started, it becomes active.
+Starting a recipe enables it to pick up and process trigger events.
+When you start a recipe, it becomes active.

 # Starting a recipe for the first time

-If you had tested your recipe in test mode before starting, the recipe will not reprocess any trigger events previously picked up during testing.
-This prevents duplication of data in your apps.
-You should only start your recipe when you've fully tested it - check out the section on testing recipes if not.
+If you tested your recipe in test mode, it won't reprocess any trigger events picked up during testing.
+This prevents data duplication in your apps.
+Start your recipe only after fully testing it.
+Refer to the testing recipes section for more information.

 # Starting a recipe for the second time

-However, this might not be the case for recipes with real-time triggers powered by webhooks - trigger events that occur during the time that the recipe was stopped might not be picked up by the recipe.
-You can read more about real-time triggers and webhooks.
+However, this does not apply to recipes with real-time triggers powered by webhooks.
+Trigger events occurring while the recipe was stopped may not be captured.
+Learn more about real-time triggers and webhooks.

 # Stopping recipes